Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Overview of the proof

 \paragraph{Same (recursive) patterns imply satisfaction of the same formulas.} Our intuition is that for every graph $G$, the information encoded by the patterns, organised in a recursive tree structure as described above, is sufficient to evaluate {\sl every} sentence in $\FOL{\sf +DP}$ of a given number of quantifiers.
-In~\autoref{subsec_equiv}, we formalize this intuition by defining equivalence of leaf-colored trees and proving that two annotated graphs that have the same recursive patterns (i.e., are assigned to trees that are equivalent with respect to their pattern-coloring) satisfy the same annotated sentences in $\FOL{\sf +DP}$ (\autoref{lemma_reducing}).
+In~\autoref{subsec_equiv}, we formalize this intuition by defining equivalence of leaf-colored trees and proving that two annotated graphs $(G,R_1,\ldots,R_r),(G',R_1',\ldots,R_r')$ that have the same recursive patterns for depth $r$ (i.e., $\mathsf{sig}^r(G,R_1,\ldots,R_r)=\mathsf{sig}^r(G',R_1',\ldots,R_r')$) satisfy the same sentences in $\FOL{\sf +DP}$ (\autoref{lemma_reducing}).
 The proof of~\autoref{lemma_reducing} is an induction on the numbers of quantifiers of a sentence.
-We stress that annotated graphs with the same recursive patterns satisfy the same annotated sentences, {\sl no matter the quantifier alternation}, which is a noticable fact on its own.